mollie/commercetools/docs/CreateCustomRefund.md

 # Custom Refund

-To refund part of an order, we create a Refund transaction.
+To refund an order, or part of an order, we create a Refund transaction.
 This will call mollie's create payment refund [endpoint](https://docs.mollie.com/reference/v2/refunds-api/create-payment-refund).

 ## How to use